đź‘‹ Now accepting new clients at Golden Collective in Golden, BC. Book Online

 • I’m a licensed RMT with 15+ years of experience working in dynamic environments

-• I am quiet, mature, respectful, and in good standing with the CMTO
+• I am quiet, mature, respectful, and in good standing with the CMTBC

 • I am comfortable working with many populations and conditions